Arrange a callback

 It is quite likely that any defendant or their insurer will automatically deny liability for your accident and injuries.
 If that’s the case, you’ll need to provide compelling proof to show who was responsible for your ankle injury and how bad it was.
 The types of proof that could be used include:

 • Witness details.
 Where liability for your accident is contested, witness statements could help to prove what happened.
-As such, try to obtain contact details from anybody who saw what happened.
+As such, try to obtain contact details from any person who saw what happened.

 • Accident reports.
 If you’re injured on business premises (or at work), you should report the incident.
 An accident report can go some way to proving where and when you were injured.